What a Weekend!

-Oh Crappy Day has two screenings this month in the Empire State!
+Oh Crappy Day had two screenings this month in the Empire State!
 As part of the Hudson Valley International Film Festival, Oh Crappy Day screened on Saturday, August 15, in the Monroe Arts & Civic Center.
 (Monroe is about an hour north of Manhattan.)
-The following weekend, we travel to Long Island for the 4th annual Westbury Short Music & Film Concert.
-This outdoor event starts at 6 PM on Friday, August 21, at the Ernesto Strada Piazza in Westbury.
-We're delighted that the concert poster incorporates the eye-catching photo of our lead actor, Jordan Estes, by Griffin Hart Davis!
+The following weekend, OCD traveled to Long Island for the 4th annual Westbury Short Music & Film Concert.
+This outdoor event took place on Friday, August 21, at the Ernesto Strada Piazza in Westbury.
+To our delight, the concert poster incorporated the eye-catching photo of our lead actor, Jordan Estes, by Griffin Hart Davis!

 Gone to Carolina

 We had a great time at the Real to Reel Film Festival in Kings Mountain, North Carolina.
 Everyone was so friendly and welcoming -- especially Violet Arth Dukes of the Cleveland County Arts Council -- and the quality of the selected films was consistently high.
 We got to see some wonderful documentaries, including the heartbreaking Omo Child, the inspiring Resilient, and the funny, life-affirming OLD?!
 Plus, we got another chance to see one of our favorites from the Siouxland Film Festival in February: the dramatic short Birthday.
 We were even more impressed with this gem the second time around.